 Another aspect to consider while discussing employee burnout is its relationship with employee engagement.
 While it is true that employee surveys and engagement methods can indeed help businesses identify employee burnout and “likely to” burnout employees, even go as far as to lower employee exhaustion by motivating them further through organizational engagement, however, what it does not do is prevent employee burnout on its own.

 Many organizations feel that engagement is the antonym of employee burnout.
 That is not correct.
-To help employees recover from work exhaustion, there needs to be concrete effort to address the issues that cause them to stress out.
+To help employees recover from work exhaustion, there needs to be concrete effort to address the issues that cause them to workplace stress out.
 Just the fact that the employee now has a platform to speak out – is just the first step.
 Resolving the issues based on gained insights form employee surveys is what will make the real difference.

 Check out QuestionPro Workforce – The Employee Engagement Platform, and enable your organization to identify and strategically prevent employee burnout with 360 degree employee analytics and insights!